-- A. All inundation mapping should extend downstream of from the dam to a location where failure of the dam does not further constitute a hazard to downstream life or property.
-The location of the end of the inundation mapping should be indicated where the water surface elevation of the dam break inundation zone and the water surface elevation of the spillway design flood during a non-dam failure event are converge to within one foot of each other.
-The inundation maps shall be supplemented with water surface profiles and cross-sections at critical areas showing the peak water surface elevation prior to failure and the peak water surface elevation after failure. - B. All inundation zone map(s), except those utilized in meeting the requirements of Emergency Preparedness for Low Hazard Potential Dams (4VAC50-20-177), shall be signed and sealed by a licensed professional licensed engineer, however, maps prepared by a licensed professional engineer are preferred. - C. For determining the hazard potential classification, a minimum of the following shall be provided to the Department: - 1.
+- A. The location of the end of the inundation mapping should be indicated where the water surface elevation of the dam break inundation zone and the water surface elevation of the spillway design flood during a non-dam failure event converge to within one foot of each other.
+This would demonstrate a level where failure of the dam does not further constitute a hazard to downstream life or property.
+The inundation maps shall be supplemented with water surface profiles and cross-sections at critical areas showing the peak water surface elevation prior to failure and the peak water surface elevation after failure. - B. All inundation zone map(s), except those utilized in meeting the requirements of Emergency Preparedness for Low Hazard Potential Dams (4VAC50-20-177), shall be signed and sealed by a licensed professional engineer. - C. For determining the hazard potential classification, a minimum of the following shall be provided to the Department: - 1.
 A sunny-day dam break analysis utilizing the volume retained at the normal or typical water surface elevation of the impounding structure; - 2.
-A dam break analysis utilizing the under spillway design flood conditions with a dam failure; and - 3.
-A dam break analysis utilizing the under spillway design flood conditions without a dam failure. - D. To meet the requirements of Emergency Preparedness set out in 4VAC50-20-177, all Low Hazard Potential impounding structures shall provide a simple map, acceptable to the Department, demonstrating the general inundation that would result from a dam failure.
-Such maps do not require preparation by a professional licensed engineer. - E. To meet the requirements of the Emergency Action Plan requirements set out in 4VAC50-20-175, all owners of High and Significant Hazard Potential impounding structures shall provide dam break inundation map(s) representing the impacts that would occur with both a sunny-day dam failure and a spillway design flood dam failure. - 1.
-The map(s) shall be developed at a scale sufficient to graphically display downstream inhabited areas and structures, roads, and other pertinent structures on the map within the identified inundation area that may be subject to possible danger.
-The A list of downstream inundation zone property owners and occupants, including and telephone numbers of downstream residents, who are in the inundation zones, should whenever possible be plotted on the map or provided with map for easy reference in the case of emergencies during an emergency. - 2.
-Since local officials are likely to use the maps for evacuation purposes, a note should be included on the map to advise that, because of the method, procedures, and assumptions used to develop the flooded areas, the limits of flooding shown and flood wave travel times are approximate and should be used only as a guideline for establishing evacuation zones.
-Actual areas inundated will depend on actual failure conditions and may differ from areas shown on the maps.
+A dam break analysis utilizing a probable maximum flood with a dam failure; and - 3.
+A dam break analysis utilizing a probable maximum flood without a dam failure. - D. To meet the requirements of Emergency Preparedness set out in 4VAC50-20-177, all Low Hazard Potential impounding structures shall provide a simple map, acceptable to the Department, demonstrating the general inundation that would result from a dam failure.
+Such maps do not require preparation by a professional licensed engineer, however, it is preferred that the maps be prepared by a licensed professional engineer. - E. To meet the Emergency Action Plan requirements set out in 4VAC50-20-175, all owners of High and Significant Hazard Potential impounding structures shall provide dam break inundation map(s) representing the impacts that would occur with both a sunny-day dam failure and a spillway design flood dam failure. - 1.
+The map(s) shall be developed at a scale sufficient to graphically display downstream inhabited areas and structures, roads, and other pertinent structures within the identified inundation area.
+In coordination with the local organization for emergency management, a list of downstream inundation zone property owners and occupants, including telephone numbers may be plotted on the map or may be provided with the map for reference during an emergency. - 2.
+A note shall be included on each map to state: "Mapping of flooded areas and flood wave travel times are approximate.
+Timing and extent of actual inundation may differ from information presented on this map".